-Sometimes we feel badly about our body.
+Sometimes we feel bad about our body.
 Sometimes we even feel like we hate our body.
-We need things we can do when we feel badly about our body this way.
-This post discusses eleven such things.
+We need things we can do when we feel this way, and that is what this post is about.

-Feeling Badly about Our Body around the Holidays
+Feeling Bad about Our Body around the Holidays

-We often feel badly about our body around the holidays when we eat more or different kinds of food than we are used to.
+We often feel bad about our body around the holidays when we eat more or different kinds of food than we are used to.
 But we also often feel this way in our normal everyday routine.
-We feel badly when we feel like our body looks bigger or smaller or different, in some way, than it is supposed to.
+We feel bad when we feel like our body looks bigger or smaller or different, in some way, than it is supposed to.

 When we feel horrible about our body, we might feel gross, ugly, depressed, ashamed, anxious, terrified, fat, or worthless.